jieshanshan/TD-Apache-Python/README.md

 This is a repository for the paper

-**Technical Debt Remediation in Python: A Case Study on the Apache Software Ecosystem**
+**Evolution of Technical Debt Remediation in Python: A Case Study on the Apache Software Ecosystem**

 It contains the replication package of the study reported in the aforementioned paper.